 - Jitter – the variation over time of the latency across a network.

 There are many factors that can contribute to a pleasant or challenging online experience with Jigsaw.
-The Jigsaw application is a live online tool requiring a uninterrupted connection.
-This is especially critical when watching videos, screen sharing, talking, or streaming web cams because these are live feeds.
+The Jigsaw application is a live online tool requiring an uninterrupted connection.
+This is especially critical when watching videos, screen sharing, talking, or streaming webcams because these are live feeds.
 These outside factors must be considered for proper connectivity.

 The Presenter and Attendees must ensure they are using the optimal: